Garden History

 The East Lyme Giving Garden (ELGG) was founded by a group of local volunteers in early 2020 and began with 20 raised beds at the historic Samuel Smith House.
 In 2021, the Garden received 501©3 status and expanded to a four-acre field owned by the Flanders Baptist and Community Church.
 We are grateful for the church’s support for our mission.

-During the 2021 season, community volunteers ranging in age from 8 to 80 helped to cultivate and harvest eight rows (110’ long) of organically grown vegetables, and over 4,000 pounds of broccoli, cauliflower, cabbage, kale, bush/pole beans, cucumbers, carrots, potatoes, tomatoes, peppers, zucchini.
+During our inaugural 2021 season, community volunteers ranging in age from 8 to 80 helped to cultivate and harvest eight rows (110’ long) of organically grown vegetables, and over 4,000 pounds of broccoli, cauliflower, cabbage, kale, bush/pole beans, cucumbers, carrots, potatoes, tomatoes, peppers, zucchini.
+In 2022, we doubled our garden size and our harvest, thanks to our dedicated volunteers.
 Our harvest is delivered to the United Way of Southeastern Connecticut which uses its distribution channels to provide the produce to shoreline soup kitchens, food banks, and directly to families in need.
+We look forward to continuing our success in 2023.